HugoBlox/theme-academic-cv/content/home/experience.md

     location: Namur, Belgium
     date_start: '2017-09-01'
     date_end: '2019-12-31'
-    description: CSLabs is a non-profit organisation founded by students from Unamur’s Faculty of Computer Science, in order to promote computer science externally and provide trainings in different fields by and for students.
+    description: '[CSLabs]({{< relref "../cslabs" >}}) is a non-profit organisation founded by students from Unamur’s Faculty of Computer Science, in order to promote computer science externally and provide trainings in different fields by and for students.'

 design: